-- The Title I Coordinator, through collaboration with Parent Services and Communications, ensures that information regarding all of the above is made available to parents in Title I schools through three main channels: - The Title I Handbook for each school is prepared sent home to parents in fall of each school year; this handbook contains all Title I plans and parental right notifications.

-- The FSDB website (www.fsdbk12.org) also contains this information and is linked to social media accounts. - DMS newsletters are sent on a weekly basis to parents. - The DMS Title I Parent Advisory Team meets during the first quarter of the school year to review and provide feedback/recommended changes to the Title I Parent and Family Engagement Plan and the Title I Family-School Compact.
+- School-level PFEPs and school-parent compacts are developed every fall during the first Title I parent meeting and are shared with families in the Title I Handbooks.
+These plans outline objectives such as developing parent partnership skills for staff and building parent capacity to support their children in obtaining academic goals.
+School-parent compacts, also completed in the fall, outline how parents, school staff, and students share the responsibility of improved student academic achievement - The Title I Assistant Principal, through collaboration with Parent Services and Communications, ensures that information regarding all of the above is made available to parents in Title I schools through the following channels: - The Title I Handbook for each school is offered digitally and/or in hard copy to parents in the fall of each school year; this handbook contains all Title I plans and parental right notifications. - The FSDB website (www.fsdbk12.org) also contains this information and is linked to social media accounts. - The effectiveness of the above activities is determined by parent feedback during Title I team meetings